-While tax day for most small businesses isn’t until April 15, there are forms you may need send out before then.
-If you hired contractors, then you need to send them their 1099-MISC by February 1.
+While tax day for most small businesses isn’t until April 15, there are forms you may need to send out before then.
+If you hired contractors, then you need to send them their 1099-MISC by February 1 (or March 31, if filing electronically).
 If you run a corporation or S corporation, then your taxes will be due on March 15.
-No matter what type of business you run, chances are you have tax due dates creeping up quick.
+No matter what type of business you run, chances are you have tax due dates creeping up quickly.

-It can be very hard to keep up with all of these dates and forms.
+It can be tough to keep up with all of these dates and forms.
 Good news: You don’t have to.

 Here’s why it’s smarter to have someone else do your small business taxes:

 We just made five bold claims.
 Give us the chance to explain ourselves.

 Stress can lead to weight gain, anxiety, depression, heart disease, memory loss, and other bad stuff that’s better to avoid.
 Since filing your taxes is one of the most stress-inducing activities of the year – largely because of your healthy fear of being audited – it makes sense to have someone else do it.

 If you hand your books over to an expert, chances are you won’t end up being audited.
 Tax professionals know what the IRS looks for.
 They know how to reduce the odds that your company will be selected for a more thorough examination by Uncle Sam.

 Of course, it could still happen.
 So you’ll want to go with someone that offers guaranteed audit support.
 That way, you won’t be on your own if the IRS does select your company for an audit.